Skip to main content

 Related services means transportation, and such developmental, corrective, and other supportive services as may be required to assist the child with a disability to benefit from special education.
 Citations:

-Child with a disability means a child who was evaluated according to the EVALUATION frameworks and determined by an ADMISSION, REVIEW, AND DISMISSAL COMMITTEE to have an intellectual disability, a speech or language impairment, a visual impairment, a serious emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, other health impairment, a specific learning disability, deaf-blindness, multiple disabilities, or who is deaf or hard of hearing, and who, by reason thereof, needs special education and related services.
+Child with a disability means a child who was evaluated according to the EVALUATION frameworks and determined by an ADMISSION, REVIEW, AND DISMISSAL COMMITTEE to have an intellectual disability, a speech or language impairment, a visual impairment, a serious emotional disability, an orthopedic impairment, autism, traumatic brain injury, other health impairment, a specific learning disability, deaf-blindness, multiple disabilities, or who is deaf or hard of hearing, and who, by reason thereof, needs special education and related services.

 Citations:

-• Children with disabilities who are homeless or are wards of the state; and
+• Children with disabilities who are homeless or are wards of the state;

 Citations: